5 Proven Strategies to Drive Pinterest Traffic to Your Website

 At the same time, it is not easy creating a viral Pinterest image.
 There are lots of factors that go into creating an image optimized for sharing, which is covered in this PostPlanner article.

-Tools like Canva and PicMonkey let you design simple images without any design skills.
+and PicMonkey let you design simple images without any design skills.
 However, if you want more attractive visual content, you may need to get help from a professional.

 Since not all users have the skill to create images, users just search for images that they will re-pin on their boards.